itsvinz23/Musik.ai/README.md

 # Musik.ai
-“Musik.ai — a web app to recognize songs, fetch lyrics, show album art, and play videos.”
+Musik.ai is a web app that recognizes songs using APIs, fetches lyrics, shows album art, and embeds videos.
+Built with Node.js + Express (backend) and a simple web frontend.
+Licensed under GPL v3.